-- Activities that promote improved hand-eye co-ordination (gross and fine motor skills) are included within the planning such as Squiggle While You Wiggle and Funky Fingers. - Emergent writers should use plain paper, although a guide may be drawn for those ready to write in straight lines. - All staff model and encourage the agreed letter formations and it will be taught in line with the sequence in Letters and Sounds. - Areas of continuous provision support the crucial developmental stages of getting children to write.
+• Activities that promote improved hand-eye co-ordination (gross and fine motor skills) are included within the planning such as Squiggle While You Wiggle and Funky Fingers.

+• Emergent writers should use plain paper, although a guide may be drawn for those ready to write in straight lines.

+- All staff model and encourage the agreed letter formations. - Areas of continuous provision support the crucial developmental stages of getting children to write.